SaptarshiSarkar12/Drifty/README.md

     docker run -e DISPLAY=$DISPLAY --net=host ghcr.io/saptarshisarkar12/drifty-gui:master
     ```
     > [!IMPORTANT]
-    > Please run `xhost +local:docker` before running the GUI docker image.
+    > For **Linux and Windows**, please run `xhost +local:docker` before running the GUI docker image.
+    > For **macOS**, please follow [this article](https://cntnr.io/running-guis-with-docker-on-mac-os-x-a14df6a76efc) to run GUI docker images.
-3. Drifty will open and you can now use it 🎉!
+3. Drifty will open, and you can now use it 🎉!

 For **Contributors** :
 1. Go to the [`project link on GitHub`](https://github.com/SaptarshiSarkar12/Drifty), [**`fork`**](https://github.com/SaptarshiSarkar12/Drifty/fork) this repository and clone your fork into your local directory by running this command in your terminal.